DanielGlickmanTAU/summary_rogue_optimize/experiments/documentation/technical.md

+huggingface concat datasets:
+dataset returned is with lists and not tensors. .map does not fix cause: .format is None fix: concat_dataset.set_format('torch')

 EarlyStoppingCallback:
 it stops when metric is worse for x *consecutive* steps training steps: if grad_acc_steps = 2, batch_size = 4 then each step is 8 examples. so if train set size is 80, it would be 10 steps